jean-laurent-g/LedgerHQ.github.io/_posts/2020-10-13-secure-swap.md

 <br/>

-<li>The swap provider answers with a swap offer: “0.14 ETH for your 0.005 BTC”.
-The user can then accept the offer and continue to confirm the swap.</li>
+2- The swap provider answers with a swap offer: “0.14 ETH for your 0.005 BTC”.
+The user can then accept the offer and continue to confirm the swap.

 <br/>
 <center>